Jnaneswari Express train derailment: Responsibility

-After the West Bengal police said that the Jnaneswari Express accident "appears to be the work of Maoists," the police found posters from the Maoist-affiliated Police Santras Birodhi Janosadharan Committee (People's Committee against Police Atrocities, PCPA) claiming responsibility at the site.
+After the West Bengal police said that the Jnaneswari Express crash "appears to be the work of Maoists," the police found posters from the Maoist-affiliated Police Santras Birodhi Janosadharan Committee (PCPA) claiming responsibility at the site.
 A PCPA spokesperson, however, denied involvement in the incident, instead blaming the CPI(M) of "hatching a plot" to malign the Railway Minister and of attempting to distance the PCPA from the people.

 Reaction

 Prime Minister Manmohan Singh expressed his grief over the loss of lives.
 The government of India said it would give Rs.
 500,000 to the kin of the dead and offer jobs to family members.
-The government of West Bengal announced that they would bear the cost of treatment for the victims.
+The government of West Bengal announced that it would bear the cost of treatment for the victims.

 Finance Minister Pranab Mukherjee condemned the attack, although he was seen as unusually cautious in blaming Maoists for triggering the derailment.
 He also appeared to deny there was a blast, in contrast to his cabinet colleague Mamata Banerjee.
 "I am deeply saddened by the tragedy.
 It appears to be a case of sabotage where a portion of the track was removed.
 Whether explosives were used is not yet clear."
 Railway Minister Mamata Banerjee rushed to the location of the accident where she said she was aware of the Maoist-declared black days and security had been increased.

 West Bengal Chief Minister Buddhadeb Bhattacharya condemned the attack.
-He said, "All our efforts have to be directed against this menace; on how the State and the country can be liberated from this threat...We will sensitise our forces and we will counter this Maoist threat.
+He said, "All our efforts have to be directed against this menace; on how the State and the country can be liberated from this threat ...
+We will sensitise our forces and we will counter this Maoist threat.
 We knew they would be observing this week, but we had no idea that they would be committing this dastardly crime."
 He also warned that "they are coming from all sides."

 Political blame-game

-A day after the attack the Bhattacharya and Banerjee got into a war of words that was linked to the upcoming municipal elections in the province.
-It was alleged that Banerjee is backing pro-Maoist groups like the PCPA in her political battle against Bhattacharya's CPI-M.
+A day after the attack Bhattacharya and Banerjee got into a war of words that was linked to the upcoming municipal elections in the province.
+It was alleged that Banerjee is backing pro-Maoist groups like the PCPA in her political battle against Bhattacharya's CPI(M).

 Trinamool Congress is trying to mobilise all the anti-Left forces including the Maoists.
 Not just in Lalgarh but also in Nandigram and Singur where they have launched movements.
 In both the places, they took the help of the Maoists."
 Nirupam Sen, Industries Minister in the West Bengal government.

 "What were the people and tribals of Lalgarh looking for?
 They were simply looking for dignity, security and relief from abject poverty.
 And what did they get in return?
-They got the lathis and bullets as they were terrorised by the CPI-M and the police."
+They got the lathis and bullets as they were terrorised by the CPI(M) and the police."
 Derek O'Brien, TMC spokesperson.

-Banerjee later called the incident a political conspiracy, while hinting at the involvement of elements of the ruling CPI (M) party.
+Banerjee later called the incident a political conspiracy, while hinting at the involvement of elements of the ruling CPI(M) party.